MakeSchool-Tutorials/Habitual-Swift4/P05-Building-a-Custom-Cell/content.md

 > [action]
 > Go to the XIB file and make sure the cell is selected to set some properties in the Attributes Inspector.
 >
-> First add an identifier "habit cell" for cell reuse.
+> First add an identifier "HabitCell" for cell reuse.
 >
 >Next select an Accessory, choose the option "Disclosure indicator", this is the arrow that you see in the right side of the cell.
 Later we'll add the logic to change the accessory for a Checkmark when the habit is completed.